 In Chapter 1 we illustrate the problem addressed in this work and present a rough overview of the chosen approach.
 Chapter 2 discusses methods related to our approach and their differences.
 A short summary of CRFs and a more detailed explanation of our approach can be found in Chapter 3.
-Chapter 4 contains experiments, results and discussion about alternative framework components as well as a comparison to different baselines.
-Chapter 5 concludes this work by summarizing the proposed framework and discussing open issues and further research options.
+Chapter 4 contains experiments, results and discussion about alternative framework components as well as a comparison to 3 different baselines.
+Chapter 5 concludes this work by summarizing the proposed framework and discussing open issues as well as further research possibilities.